 At the end of the day, none of it is your fault, for you are never responsible for the word(s), action(s), & behavior(s) of another human being.
 You are only responsible for that of your own.

 - Situations where the perpetrator has an ulterior motive that doesn’t include a meaningful relationship with the victim.
 He is using you.

-- Situations where the perpetrator’s own word/action continuity (alignment), consistency, and conflict come into question where clarity becomes necessary.
+- Situations where the perpetrator’s own word(s), action(s), & behavior(s), his continuity, consistency, and commitment conflict comes into question where clarity becomes necessary.

-- Situations where individuals, in a state of addiction, utilize lies and deceit to patronize, manipulate, and control another individual so as to maintain the relationship, preserve and protect their addiction, and all the actions and behaviors associated with it.
+- Situations where individuals, in a state of addiction, utilize lies and deceit to patronize, manipulate, and control another individual so as to maintain the relationship, preserve and protect their addiction, and all the word(s), action(s), & behavior(s) associated with it.

 - Situations where you are traumatized, fearful, and doubtful because little bits and pieces of this proverbial puzzle you have seen many times before, and as such, you tend to believe that all of the pieces of the puzzle go together when in fact it’s many different pieces of different puzzles thrown at you all at once.
 There are just enough identifiable pieces of the puzzle to convince yourself it’s all the same puzzle you’ve been looking at all along.

 - This is the most important definition of WHEN.
 “Repetitively”!
 Gaslighting isn’t a one and done scenario.
 It is a persistent consistent perpetuating cycle of abuse that occurs over and over and over again, wash, rinse, and repeat.